deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 Allison realised that she was shaking.
 "I, uh..."

 "Need to sit down?"
 Xiù suggested.
-"I think... yeah, here."
+"I think...yeah, here."
 She gripped something in the wall and pulled: out swung a couch.
 Allison sank onto it gratefully and took a few cleansing breaths.

 It helped.
 She only needed a few seconds to find her balance again. "...you guys okay?" she asked.